langhaarschneider/LED-Lightpainter/README.md

 # LED-Lightpainter

-A DIY Pixelstick clone for Light Painting using the ESP8266 and a WS2812 Strip (Neopixel)
+A DIY Pixelstick clone for Light Painting using the ESP8266 and a WS2812 Strip (Neopixel) based on <https://github.com/TheMasterFX/LED-Lightpainter>
 ![LED-Lightpainter](documentation/led_painter.jpg)

 ## Introduction